 For oil and natural gas exploration and production companies, Scope 3 emissions fall primarily into the “use of sold products” category.
 Though we do not control how our total production is ultimately processed into consumer products, we make the conservative assumption that the majority of production is ultimately burned as fuel by end users.
 We use the API Compendium GHG emissions factors for crude oil and natural gas burned as fuel.
 This method accounts for all possible GHG emissions that could be associated with end use of our production.
 Our assumptions and method are especially conservative when the “double counting” issues inherent in Scope 3 estimations for an exploration and production company are taken into account.

-We conservatively calculate the other three categories of Scope 3 emissions by taking our entire volume of crude and natural gas and applying the relevant transportation, distribution and processing emissions factors from academic life cycle analyses, including the 2022 S&P Global "The Right Measure: A Guidebook to Crude Oil Life-cycle GHG Emissions Estimation," and the 2024 National Petroleum Council "Charting the Course: Reducing Greenhouse Gas Emissions from the U.S. Natural Gas Supply Chain."
-While net production increased by approximately 5% in 2023, Scope 3 emissions only increased about 3% due to updated emissions factors from more recent lifecycle analysis studies.5
+We conservatively calculate the other three categories of Scope 3 emissions by taking our entire equity volume of crude and natural gas and applying the relevant transportation, distribution and processing emissions factors from academic life cycle analyses, including the 2022 S&P Global "The Right Measure: A Guidebook to Crude Oil Life-cycle GHG Emissions Estimation," and the 2024 National Petroleum Council "Charting the Course: Reducing Greenhouse Gas Emissions from the U.S. Natural Gas Supply Chain."
+In 2025, Scope 3 emissions increased in line with overall net production.”1